mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 }
 ```

-Notice how the state change events are printed in the console - it's working! 🎉
+Thanks to the `SegmentedStateBlocObserver`, the state change events are printed in the console - it's working! 🎉

-You were reusing the same state and updated individual properties - the state changes will be observed later on by the UI and used to render the specific components or execute additional logic.
+You were reusing the same state type and used the `copyWith()` method to create new state instances with updated individual properties.
+The state changes will be observed later on by the UI and used to render the specific components or execute additional logic.

 Next, you will handle the `ShapeState` in the UI layer, starting with the success state!